core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 - Update SVCB SvcParamKey
 - Update corr-clar reference
 - Add reference to DNS Update {{?RFC2136}}, clarify that it is currently not considered
-- Add to security considerations: unencrypted upstream DNS and DNSSEC
+- Add to security considerations: unprotected upstream DNS and DNSSEC

 Since [draft-ietf-core-dns-over-coap-08]
 ----------------------------------------